 - iii.
 Self-Directed Provider Attestation Form This form summarizes the Centers for Medicare and Medicaid Services (CMS) Settings Requirements for Home and Community Based Services (HCBS) Providers and your employee's certification of its compliance. - iv.
 Declaration of Relationship Federal tax law contains exemptions from specific payroll tax withholdings based on certain familial relationships between you and the employee.
 Information provided on this form is used to properly apply the law. - v.
 Federal W-4 Tax Withholding Form This form notifies the FMA of the number of exemptions your employee will claim for Federal tax withholding purposes. - vi.
 New Mexico State Withholding Form This form notifies the FMA of the number of exemptions your employee will claim for State tax withholding purposes. - vii.
-I-9 Employment Eligibility Verification Form Both the participa t/EOF and er ployee the responsible for completing this firm.
-The employee in responsible for completing section 1.
-The part input of responsible for completing the information in Section 1.
-Both the participant/EDR and employee must sign the turn.
+I-9 Employment Eligibility Verification Form Both the participant/EOR and employee are responsible for completing this form.
+The employee is responsible for completing section 1.
+The participant is responsible for completing the information in Section 2.
+Both the participant/EOR and employee must sign the form.
 This form does not need to be returned to the FMA. - viii.
-Direct Deposit Authorization (Optional) This form is completed if the employee prefers their checks to be deposited directly into their bank account. - ix.
+Direct Deposit Authorization (Recommended) This form is completed if the employee prefers their checks to be deposited directly into their bank account. - ix.
 Publication 797 Earned Income Credit (Optional) Publication 797 provides the employee with information regarding the IRS Earned Income Credit.
-If the employee has read the publication and would like to receive earned income credit through their paycheck, the employee can contact the IRS or go to the IRS website (www.irs.gov) to receive form W-5
+If the employee has read the publication and would like to receive earned income credit through their paycheck, the employee can contact the IRS or go to the IRS website (www.irs.gov) to receive form W-5.